Chehalis, Washington: Festivals and events

-Chehalis borders the Southwest Washington Fairgrounds, which hosts an annual state fair, usually in August.
+The city hosts the Chehalis Farmers Market between June and October in the historic downtown core on Boistfort Street.
+Held every year since 2005, the market is part of a larger Lewis County farmers market initiative.
+It is opened on Tuesday afternoons with a once-a-month Saturday opening begun during the 20th anniversary year of the market.
+As of 2024, the Chehalis Farmers Market is the only such type within a 20 mi radius.
+Locally grown fruits and vegetables, as well as prepared food and art wares from the area, are often the leading focus of the market.
+The history of farmers markets in the city date to 1928, when the community began its first public market at the Chehalis municipal auditorium; the market shifted to Boistfort Street later that year due to lack of shoppers.

 An annual, multi-day "ChehalisFest" is usually held at the end of July.
-Hosted by Experience Chehalis (previously the Chehalis Community Renaissance Team), the festival is centrally located in the historic downtown district but expands to local tourist locations, including the Chehalis-Centralia Airport and Veterans Memorial Museum.
+Once titled, "Krazy Days", the early festival included a "saucer drop" of candy and gift-filled cardboard flying saucers that celebrated the 1947 flying disc craze.
+The event is hosted by Experience Chehalis (previously the Chehalis Community Renaissance Team), and is centrally located in the historic downtown district but expands to local tourist locations, including the Chehalis-Centralia Airport and Veterans Memorial Museum.
 Food, music, child activities, art walks, sidewalk sales, and car shows are often the highlights of the festivities.

-The city hosts a yearly, June-to-October, Community Farmers Market of Chehalis in its historic downtown.
-The market, part of a larger Lewis County farmers market initiative, is opened on Tuesday afternoons, with a supplemental Friday opening in recent years.
-Local produce and foodstuffs, art wares, and child activities are often the leading focus of the market.

 A mid-summer Music in the Park free concert series takes place annually at Recreation Park.
 The event is typically held on three consecutive Fridays, with a different performer each evening.
 Based on local music demographics, country singers and cover bands often headline the series.

+Chehalis borders the Southwest Washington Fairgrounds, which hosts an annual state fair, usually in August.
+The Lewis County Fair first took place in the city in 1891 and continued to do so until 1909 when the fairgrounds began hosting the event after the site was constructed.

+In commemoration of the Kenneth Arnold UFO sighting and the city's connection to the event, the downtown district hosts the "Chehalis Flying Saucer Party" which first began in 2019.
+The festival revived the Krazy Day's tradition of the "saucer drop" and is usually a two-day, September celebration.
+It includes symposiums, a parade, musical performances, and UFO-themed activities in the city, with several exhibits about the sighting displayed at the Lewis County Historical Museum.
+In 2023, a short film competition, the "Northwest Flying Saucer Film Fest", was introduced to the event.

 Chehalis's Santa Parade takes place in early December.
 A theme is chosen every year and local residents are selected as grand marshals as recognition for their community service.
 The route courses thru the historic downtown district and immediate business core with floats and school marching bands the prime spotlight of the event.
 Held almost continuously since the 1940s, the parade celebrated 70 years in 2019.